aokiyusuke/BeatSaberModsKoharuPack/README.md

 1. Backup your Beat Saber directory
 2. Update Beat Saber and run once
-3. make sure Beat Saber and SteamVR finished
+3. Make sure Beat Saber and SteamVR finished
 4. Unzip the contents of the release zip to your beat saver directory.
-5. execute IPA.EXE
+5. Execute IPA.EXE once
-6. run Beat Saber.
+6. Run Beat Saber.
 OpenVR will show dialog box at first time in PC screen.

 # Contents